Posted in:

 The river promenade in Murau

 That’s why you should also walk along the river promenade, which stretches from the large car park at Tierrangerstrasse to the old brewery (here you’ll find an alley up to Anna-Neumann-Strasse).
-You can make a small sightseeing tour by crossing over the stone bridge Bahnhofbrücke, the stone bridge across the river Mur that connects the old town with the city’s south side.
-Incidentally, the picturesque bridge is not from the Middle Ages but was cinstructed in 1897.
-Then you walk in the direction of the train station and enter the glass building (Bezirkshauptmannschaft Murau) and cross the river on the predecessor bridge Mursteg.
+You can make a small sightseeing tour by crossing over the stone bridge Bahnhofbrücke across the river Mur that connects the old town with the city’s south side.
+Incidentally, the picturesque bridge is not from the Middle Ages but was constructed in 1897.
+Then, you walk toward the train station, enter the glass building (Bezirkshauptmannschaft Murau) and cross the river on the predecessor bridge Mursteg.
 From there, you go via Murfeld to the bridge on Grazer Strasse, where you get down to the promenade and continue along the river.

 Schloss Obermurau

-Obermurau Castle sits atop a hill above the old town and is to be noticed.
+Obermurau Castle is atop a hill above the old town.
 The first castle was built in 1232 but was destroyed in a war in the 1270s.
 The Renaissance castle you see today dates from 1628-1643.
 The castle is privately owned and inhabited by the Schwarzenberg princely family.
-It is possible to see the castle inside on tours that start at 14:00 every Wednesday and Friday (1 June to 30 September).
+You can see the castle inside on tours that start at 14:00 every Wednesday and Friday (1 June to 30 September).
+In the picture gallery, the kitchen, the knight’s hall, the cat hall, the dungeon and the chapel, you will get an impression of life in the castle, the family’s history and the reign.
+A highlight is the princely tapestry collection with its elaborately embroidered and decorated tapestries.

 ADVERTISEMENT